ACT2020 - ZERO WASTE & SOLAR FOOD POLICY

 SUN: Solar ovens and battery storage from solar panels WIND/WATER: Battery storage from hydro generation

-FIRE: Sustainable and safe open fires without use of lighter-fluid
+FIRE: Sustainable and safe open fires without the use of lighter-fluid

 Exceptions to the Policy may be made for necessary medications, first-aid-kit, and emergency preparedness.